google-home/smart-home-nodejs/README.md

 1. This is a web portal to your Smart Home devices.
 Configure the smart lights shown as you please.
 Click the cloud icon shown above at least one of them to enable it for cloud control.
-1. Navigate to the [Actions Console](https://console.actions.google.com) and click Add/Import Project.
-1. Create a new project or import an existing Google Cloud project.
-1. Click 'Use Actions SDK'.
+1. Return to the Actions Console project.
+Click 'Use Actions SDK'.
 1. Update the Action Package (action.json) with the URL where your project is hosted (don't forget to include /ha).
 1. Use the [gActions CLI](https://developers.google.com/actions/tools/gactions-cli)
 to run the command given with the 'action.json' file as your Action Package.